 6. Bacon & Beer

-Both of these foods as well as other processed meats contain nitrites and nitrates, chemical compounds that have been found to be harmful to human health and to have links to cancer, dementia and Alzheimer’s.
+Both of these foods as well as other processed meats contain nitrites and nitrates, chemical compounds that are harmful to human health and to have links to cancer, dementia and Alzheimer’s.

 A study by researchers from Rhode Island Hospital reported a substantial link between increased levels of nitrites and increased deaths from Alzheimer’s.
 When scientists examined mortality rates from Alzheimer’s disease between 1968 and 2005, they found the death rates increased dramatically, but that death rates from other brain diseases declined.